atta238/Fawry_OnlineStore_Task/README.md

 # 📚 Online Bookstore

 Online Bookstore is a Java console application that simulates a flexible and extensible online bookstore.
-It supports different book types (like Paper Books and EBooks), allows users to buy books, and handles inventory operations.
+It supports different book types (like Paper Books and EBooks), allows users to buy books, and handles inventory operations

 ---